 The Signal Sciences agent requires AuthService to be defined in the Ambassador configuration, otherwise the agent will not receive request data.
-AuthService should be enabled by default; if requests are not being received by the agent check that AuthService is enabled by running kubectl get authservice.

-One item to note here is the namespace that needs to be used for the auth\service configuration.
-This is the namespace that the agent is deployed to.
-For this documentation we have used the ambassador namespace for sidecar agents and default namespace for standalone agents.
+AuthService should be enabled by default; if requests are not being received by the agent check that AuthService is enabled by running deployed to.
+For this documentation we have used the ambassador namespace for sidecar agents and default namespace for standalone agent-hostname[.namespace]:agent-port agents.
 The format for the auth\service URL should be: